ibm-cloud-docs/assistant/intent-detection.md

 # Improved intent recognition ![Beta](images/beta.png)
 {: #intent-detection}

-Enable the new intent detection model to improve your assistant's ability to understand what customers want.
+The new intent detection model improves your assistant's ability to understand what customers want.
 {: shortdesc}

 The new intent detection model is faster and more accurate.
 It combines traditional machine learning, transfer learning, and deep learning techniques in a cohesive model that is highly responsive at run time.
 The new model is highly effective in skills with a small training data set.

 New English-language service instances use the new intent recognition model automatically.
-It is disabled for existing skills.
-You can turn it on for your existing skills to start taking advantage of the improved performance that it offers.
-However, be aware that switching this feature on in an existing skill will result in noticeable changes to the confidence scores associated with your existing intents.
+It is disabled for existing dialog skills.
+You can turn it on for your existing dialog skills to start taking advantage of the improved performance that it offers.
+However, be aware that switching this feature on in an existing dialog skill will result in noticeable changes to the confidence scores associated with your existing intents.

-The new model is available as a beta feature for English dialog skills only.
+The new model is available as a beta feature for English dialog and actions skills only.
 {: note}

 ## Enabling the new intent detection model
 {: #intent-detection-task}

+The new model is used by action skills automatically and cannot be disabled.

-To enable the new intent detection model, complete the following steps:
+To enable the new intent detection model in a dialog skill, complete the following steps:

 1. From the Skills page, open your skill.
 1. From the skill menu, click **Options**.